csnyder94/brainteaser-quiz/README.md

 ## Usage

 This website should be viewed in a webpage browser.
 If inside Google Chrome, dev tools will allow for further code inspections.

+## Support

+If you have any issues, feel free to email me at snyder28139_04@hotmail.com.

 ## Credits